AlbertAlomar/c4ddev/README.md

   import twitter
 ```

+---

 ## Installation

-To install the command-line tools, you need [Node.Py][].

-    $ pip install node.py
-    $ nodepy-pm install --global @NiklasRosenstein/c4ddev

-*(Note: You can also install the command-line tools locally for your project
-by omitting the `--global` option and adding `nodepy_modules/.bin` to your
-`PATH`)*
+### Command-line Tools

   [Node.Py]: https://github.com/nodepy/nodepy

+First you need [Node.Py]:

+    $ pip install nodepy-runtime>=2.0.0

+Then you can install C4DDev from the Git repository:

+    $ nodepy-pm install git+https://github.com/NiklasRosenstein/c4ddev.git@develop --global

+**Note:** You can also install the command-line tools into your local project
+directory by skipping the `--global` flag.
+This will install it into
+`$CWD/.nodepy/modules` and you should add `.nodepy/bin` to your `PATH`.

+### Cinema 4D Plugin

+  [releases]: https://github.com/NiklasRosenstein/c4ddev/releases

-To install the Cinema 4D plugin, download the [latest release][releases]
+To install the C4DDev Cinema 4D plugin, download the [latest release][releases]
 and unpack it into your Cinema 4D plugins folder.

-  [releases]: https://github.com/NiklasRosenstein/c4ddev/releases
+---

 ## License